wernerbihl/debezium-emr-hudi-deltastreamer-sample/README.md

 plugin.path=/opt/kafka/connectors
 ```

+### 4.1 Select your database connector and follow instructions:

 You can get a list of connectors from: https://debezium.io/documentation/reference/stable/install.html.
-Only install what you need
+Only install what you need.
+The rest of the tutorial will assume you've installed the Postgres Connector.

 <details>
   <summary>MySQL Connector</summary>